Blog

 Understanding Period Homes & Their Challenges

-Before planning a restoration project, it’s important to understand the architectural styles and common restoration challenges associated with historic homes.
+Before planning a restoration project, it’s important to understand the architectural styles and restoration challenges that shape interior design for historic homes.

 Tudor & Elizabethan Homes